chensheng/wsmessenger-project/README.md

 ```

 ### Listen lifecycle
-Lifecycle listeners can be added listen server and client's lifecycles.
+Lifecycle listeners can be added to listen server and client's lifecycles.
 Developer should implement your own `LifecycleListener`.

 In server side, `ServerLifecycleListener` is used to implement.
 The following is an example:
 ```java